 How do you rejuvenate your metal garden furniture?

-If you’ve cleaned your metal garden furniture but it’s still looking a bit lacklustre, you can bring it back to its former glory in a couple of ways.
+If you’ve gone through how to clean metal garden furniture but it’s still looking a bit lacklustre, you can bring it back to its former glory in a couple of ways.
 You could either sand any damaged paint off it and give it a fresh coat of specialist metal paint, or if it is unpainted, use a metal polish product to restore its shine.

 Unsure if metal garden furniture is right for you?
 Take a look at our comprehensive Buyer’s Guide